xanderhendriks/rpi-embedded-target-action-runner/README.md

 First there is the firmware that implements the product's functionality.
 Bugs in the firmware will affect every product running this code and will greatly affect how the end user perceives the product.
 Both in a positive and a negative way.
 Nowadays with iterative ways of working it is possible to release more features in a shorter time.
 Delivering a pipeline of constant improvements to the product for the customer through over the air (OTA) updates.
 The downside of this is that it has become impossible to spend a lot of time testing every release, as this would mean spending more time on testing than on writing code.
 Luckily there are a lot of tools available today that can be used to automate this process.
 We will look at how Github actions can be used to build firmware images in the cloud in a reliable and reproducible manner.
 And how a Raspberry Pi (RPi) can be used as a remote action runner to verify the functionality of every firmware build in a fully automated way.

 ### Different types of testing
 During firmware development different types of testing can be identified.
 Some of them are very easy to implement and can be run in an automated manner.
 Meaning that with a minimal amount of effort these tests can be run on any change of the code.
-Resulting in a higher confidence that the code willl work as designed.
+Resulting in a higher confidence that the code will work as designed.

 #### Compiler
 It may sound silly, but the compiler can be part of the testing regime.
 Most modern compilers generate warnings on code which may not do what the developer intended.
 By enabling the feature to treat all warnings as errors, these kind of bugs can be avoided.